oasisprotocol/old-docs/src/operators/the-quest-rules.md

 ### What's next

-We're now running the Amber Network, the first releasen candidate for Mainnet.
+We're now running the Amber Network, the first release candidate for Mainnet.
 To follow along and get more info go [here](/operators/amber-network.md).

 ### Eligibility for the Competition